-- 111. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
+- 118. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
 Additionally, it was reported that the Central Bank was responsible for supervising money remitters and that an appropriate framework was being developed.
 The authorities advised that a regulatory and supervisory framework for money remitters has been drafted and was issued to the industry for comments in February 2011.
-At present the authorities advise that this initiative is at an advance stage of development. - 112.
-With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised at the last follow-up that the Central Bank conducted AML/CFT on-site examinations on cambios and was preparing revised AML/CFT guidelines which will also be issued to cambios and money remitters.
-At present, the authorities advise that money remitters are currently registered with the FIU as the POCAA includes remittance business as listed businesses.
-Information on the number of onsite AML/CFT inspections of cambios and money remitters carried out by the Central Bank would aid in assessing implementation of this recommendation. - 113.
+At present the authorities advise that this initiative is at an advance stage of development. - 119.
+With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised that the Central Bank conducted AML/CFT on-site examinations on cambios and that money remitters were registered with the FIU as the POCAA includes remittance business as listed businesses.
+At present, the Central Bank has revised its AML/CFT Guidelines to include sector specific guidance to cambios.
+It was indicated in the last report that the Central Bank had acquired the services of a technical expert from the Office of the Technical Assistance, United States Department of the Treasury to assist with the finalizing and implementation of a regulatory framework for money remitters and a supervisory framework for insurance brokers, cambios and money remitters.
+Information on the number of onsite AML/CFT inspections of cambios and money remitters carried out by the Central Bank should be submitted as soon as the supervisory framework is implemented. - 120.
 The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
 At the time authorities advised that the National Anti-Money Laundering Committee and the Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.